xuedong/machine-learning-summer-schools/README.md

 # machine-learning-summer-schools
 Curated materials for different machine learning related summer schools.

-**Disclaimer**: Some of the following repos do not contain exhaustive materials from the corresponding event due to space limit of GitHub, you may refer to the original **link** at the end of each event for those missing files.
+**Disclaimer 1**: Some of the following repos do not contain exhaustive materials from the corresponding event due to space limit of GitHub, you may refer to the original **link** at the end of each event for those missing files.

+**Disclaimer 2**: Also beware that some of the original links may expire as time goes by.

 ## 2018